 It analyze the business prospects and gives a detail projection about its future in comparison to present situation.

 Before getting into how to write an effective business plan, you must know when and why you need a business plan.

 Before you start writing, we suggest you to gather all relevant information, research and analyze your product to know your market and funding requirements.

 To convey your vision to potential investors, bankers and to help them understand you better, we recommend you to remember following primary parts while writing an effective business plan.
-In this article, we will also discuss what should be included and excluded from the business plan.

 Cover Sheet and table of content

 Cover sheet or title page identifies your documents and gives it a professional look.
 Keep your cover sheet as simple as possible with company emblems and logos.

 For identification purpose your business name, address, contact person details, web address, capital required, the party to whom you are asking for funds and the date of submission can be placed in this page.

 Table of content page should be placed next to cover sheet.
 It must have listing of all the major sections of the business plan.